open-horizon/exchange-api/README.md

 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST
 - Any other schema changes?

 ### Limitations

+- Need to dropdb and initdb, and re-enter data

+### External Incompatible changes

+- Users, devices, and agbots can now read their own org resource

+### Internal things done in this version

+- Test dropdb with older compose db
+-

+## Changes Between v1.27.0 and v1.28.0

+### Limitations